Order of Adjectives in English

 Punctuation with Adjectives

 When using adjectives, it is important to remember to use the correct punctuation.
-In English, adjectives are separated by commas if they belong to the same type.
+In English, adjectives of the same type should be separated by commas.
 For example:

 "She has a beautiful, cute necklace."